-Please contact us if you have any questions about this Service Agreement.
+Please contact us if you have any questions about these Terms of Service.

-In making any payment(s) to or by signing any Statement(s) of Work with Equalize Digital (the “Company”), you (the “Client”) agree that you have read, understood, and agreed to be bound by these Terms of Service (the “Agreement”) in their entirety.
-Furthermore, this Service Agreement supersedes any prior agreements, whether explicit or implied, between the Client and the Company.
+In making any payment(s) to or by accepting any Statement(s) of Work from Equalize Digital, Inc. (the “Company”), you (the “Client”) agree that you have read, understood, and agreed to be bound by these Terms of Service (the “Agreement”) in their entirety.
+These Terms of Service along with our Software Terms supersede any prior agreements, whether explicit or implied, between the Client and the Company.

 The following terms, when used in this Agreement, shall have the following meanings: